v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 21. In the **Release preferences** pane, below the list of release options, select the **Select users** option.

 22. In the **Choose users for targeted release** pane that appears, select inside the **Who should receive targeted releases?** field.
-This displays the list of active users (these are the ten Microsoft 365 user accounts created for your tenant by your lab hosting provider).
-In this list, select each of the following users (Note: You must select each user, one at a time.
-After selecting a user, you must select inside the field again to re-display the list so that you can select the next user):
+This displays the list of active users (these are the Microsoft 365 user accounts created for your tenant by your lab hosting provider).
+In this list, select each of the following users.

+    **Note:** You must select each user, one at a time.
+After selecting a user, you must select inside the field again to re-display the list so that you can select the next user.

 	- **Alex Wilber**
 	- **Joni Sherman**
 	- **Lynne Robbins**
 	- **MOD Administrator** <br/>

-    **Note:** Alex, Joni, and Lynne are administrators who are part of Holly's pilot team.
+    **Note:** Alex, Joni, and Lynne are part of Holly's Microsoft 365 pilot team.
 Their accounts will be used throughout the labs for this course.

 23. Select **Save**.